 Fluid Systems and Engineering.
-We continue to develop a position in the drilling fluids market by drawing upon increasing acceptance of our proprietary DeepDrill ® and FlexDrillTM technologies to expand our customer base.
-We also have deployed our NewPhaseTM product, a component of our water-based product line, which is used to create high performance fluid systems tailored to the drilling problems created by the reactive shale strata encountered in the Mid-Continent region.
+We continue to develop a position in the drilling fluids market by drawing upon increasing acceptance of our proprietary DeepDrill [®] and FlexDrill[TM] technologies to expand our customer base.
+We also have deployed our NewPhase[TM] product, a component of our water-based product line, which is used to create high performance fluid systems tailored to the drilling problems created by the reactive shale strata encountered in the Mid-Continent region.
 We believe that certain of these new products improve the economics of the drilling process and will make it easier for our customers to comply with increasingly strict environmental regulations affecting their drilling operations.
 Based on customer acceptance of our technology and service capability, we anticipate introducing these products and services in several additional foreign markets.
 In October 2005, we announced the execution of a memorandum of understanding to form a new company that will provide drilling fluids products and services in Brazil, in partnership with a well-established Brazilian company.

 Mat and Integrated Services.
-We continue to develop the worldwide market for our DuraBaseTM composite mat system.
+We continue to develop the worldwide market for our Dura-Base[TM] composite mat system.
 Our marketing efforts for this product remain focused in eight principal markets, including Canada, the Arctic, Russia, the Middle East, South America, Mexico, Indonesia and the U.S. utilities markets.
 We have completed sales in all of these markets.
 We now are implementing several improvements to that product family based on our experience with rental and sales of this product.
 We believe these mats also have worldwide applications outside our traditional oilfield market, primarily in infrastructure construction, particularly for maintenance and upgrades of electric utility transmission lines, and as temporary roads for movement of oversized or unusually heavy loads.

-In addition, we continue marketing the Bravo[TM] mat system, a unit that weighs approximately 50 pounds and can be installed readily by an individual without the need for mechanical assistance.
+In addition, we continue marketing the BravoTM mat system, a unit that weighs approximately 50 pounds and can be installed readily by an individual without the need for mechanical assistance.
 This new mat system has been designed specifically for temporary surfaces at events, walkways, tent flooring and similar applications that call for a lightweight, readily moveable product.

 Environmental Services.
 On August 24, 2006, our management, with the approval of the Executive Committee of our Board of Directors, determined to shut down the operations of Newpark Environmental Water Solutions, LLC, or NEWS, and to dispose of or redeploy all of the assets used in connection with its operations.
 NEWS was formed in early 2005 to commercialize in the United States and Canada a proprietary and patented water treatment technology owned by a Mexican company.
-In connection with the shut-down, we currently expect to recognize, in the quarter ended September 30, 2006, a non-cash pre-tax impairment charge of approximately \$17.8 million against the assets attributable to the water treatment business.
-This estimated impairment charge relates to the write-down of investments in property, plant and equipment of approximately \$15.8 million and advances and other capitalized costs associated with certain agreements of approximately \$2.0 million.
+In connection with the shut-down, we recognized, in the quarter ended September 30, 2006, a non-cash pre-tax impairment charge of approximately \$17.8 million against the assets attributable to the water treatment business.
+This estimated impairment charge relates to the writedown of investments in property, plant and equipment of approximately \$15.8 million and advances and other capitalized costs associated with certain agreements of approximately \$2.0 million which is recorded in the environmental services segment.

-In addition, we expect to incur pre-tax cash charges for severance and other exit costs in the range of \$4.0 million to \$4.5 million, including severance costs of approximately \$500,000 and site closure costs of approximately \$3.5 million to \$4.0 million, which will be expensed as incurred, with the majority of these costs expected to be incurred in 2006 and 2007.
+In addition, we currently expect to incur pre-tax cash charges for severance and other exit costs in the range of \$4.0 million to \$4.5 million, including severance costs of approximately \$500,000 and site closure costs of approximately \$3.5 million to \$4.0 million, which will be expensed as incurred, with the majority of these costs expected to be incurred in 2006 and 2007.
+We expensed \$440,000 in the quarter ended September 30, 2006 in severance and other exit costs related to NEWS.